royveshovda/CarND-Traffic-Sign-Classifier-P2/report.md

 My intuition was to keep the color channels, as I believe the signs will be easier to separate if colors are also processed by the network.

 But I wanted to normalize the color channels between -1.0 and 1.0 (instead of the original 0-255).
+Normalized values (in combination with non-zero initialized weights) are important for the backpropagation algorithm to operate optimal.

 I also am running a shuffle of the training data.

+The labels are one-hot-coded, meaning they are represented as a bit-string with one bit representing each class.
+For examle the class number 22, is translated to a bit-string with a 1 in position 22, and zeros before and after.
+This is also to let network be easier to train.

 #### 2. Training, validation and testing data.